hdShang/arxiv-daily/docs/cs-CV/2025-12-16/papers/251214180v1-spherical-voronoi-directional-appearance-as-a-differentiable-partiti.md

 ---
 layout: default
-title: Spherical Voronoi: Directional Appearance as a Differentiable Partition of the Sphere
+title: "Spherical Voronoi: Directional Appearance as a Differentiable Partition of the Sphere"
 ---

 # Spherical Voronoi: Directional Appearance as a Differentiable Partition of the Sphere